 Even if you hardly change your natural color your hair is going to look more vibrant after semi-permanent coloring.
 This effect is caused by the playful light reflections, which the artificial pigments add to your hair.
-Thin hair gains a lot from the additional pigments because they instantly provide more depth and volume.
-Luckily, semi-permanent hair coloring is simple and can be easily done at home.
+Thin hair gains a lot from the additional pigments because they instantly provide more depth and volume; this means less need for hair mousse and more time enjoying full-erlooking hair.
+What's more, semi-permanent hair coloring is simple and can be easily done at home.

 Today's Trendy Semi-Permanent Hair Colors

 Whether it is summer or winter on your half of the globe, deep glowing colors are always attractive.
 Of course, warm glowing colors work particularly well in colder seasons.
 Earthy colors are known to radiate warmth.
 These are colors with hazelnut, brownish red and deep brown nuances.

 - First determine your own natural hair color.
 Use two identical semi-permanent color applications if your hair is very thick or long